sdiehl/wiwinwlh/tutorial.md

 There are many types of pairings that can be computed.
 The `pairing` library implements the Ate pairing over several elliptic curve groups including the Barreto-Naehrig family and the BLS12-381 curve.
-These types of pairings are used qquite frequently in modern cryptographic protocols such as the construction of zkSNARKs.
+These types of pairings are used quite frequently in modern cryptographic protocols such as the construction of zkSNARKs.

 ~~~~ {.haskell include="src/32-cryptography/Pairing.hs"}